-The ancient Chinese authors discuss information and its use at various places, providing a really modern insight in this matter.
+The ancient Chinese authors discuss information and its use at various places.
+From a contempory perspective some of these ideas seem rather modern.
 The very idea of warfare being based on deception requires to provide the enemy with false information and hiding the truth at the same time.
-A major difference with the concept of Theory-of-Mind reasoning which is also an essential ingredient of deception is that the Chinese authors are far more explicit when they discuss information and its use.
+Compared with what they write about the reasoning of others and the Theory-of-Mind reasoning which is also an essential ingredient of deception the Chinese authors are far more explicit when they discuss information and its use.